zihzhan/microsoft-graph-docs/api-reference/beta/resources/graph-new-content.md

 ## Prequisites

-If you are a PM or Engineer, you're help with starting the documentation workflow and creating initial pages is needed.
+If you are a PM or Engineer, your help with starting the documentation workflow and creating initial pages is needed.
 For a checklist that lists the steps to do this, see [Prerequisites for new API documentation](graph-prerequisites-new.md).

 ## Create documentation